garrandall/popular-music-data/tracks/don-t-sleep-in-the-subway-petula-clark.md

 When you don't see the why
 Or the wherefore.

-Ooh, you walk out on me
+Oh, you walk out on me
 When we both disagree
 'Cause to reason is not what you care for.